jbreit88/sesac/bot_saves_princess_2/bot_saves_princess_2_planning_notes.md

     - Check bot and princess are not same spot
     - check bot coords are the same as where it is in grid string
     - use same movement logic from bot-save-princess-1, but only print one movement instead of entire thing.

+* Note: there is no need for the grid to be made of only odd numbers now.